dewitt4/Cloud-Custodain/docs/source/azure/configuration/functionshosting.rst

 Azure Modes
 ###########

-Custodian can run in numerous modes with the default being pull Mode.
+Custodian can run in numerous modes.
+The default mode is pull.

 - pull:
-    Default mode, which executes the policy local to where Custodian is run.
+    Default mode, which executes the policy locally to where Custodian is run.

   .. c7n-schema:: mode.pull